 - API submission which is the direct method of submission

-A total of six quality measures was the requirement back in 2019, and in 2020, it hasn’t changed much.
-We have a total of six MIPS quality measures in 2020 as well.
-It includes one outcome measure, but in case, the outcome measure is absent, go for a high-priority measure instead.
+A total of six quality measures was the requirement back in 2019, and it hasn’t changed much in 2020.
+We still have a total of six MIPS quality measures in 2020.
+It includes one outcome measure, but in case, the outcome measure is absent, clinicians should go for a high-priority measure instead.

 Practices, groups, and virtual groups with 16 or more clinicians will be automatically calculated on a 7th measure, the All-Cause Hospital Readmission Measure.